Like many, you may have have wondered Does Social Media Impact SEO?

 Why Does Google Ignore Social Media Trends?

 Mentioned earlier, Google offers the reason that they simply don’t want anyone cheating the system with regards to social media shares or followers when web ranking.
-Additionally, social media shares occur 24/7 therefore Google isn’t able to crawl or keep track of.
+Additionally, social media shares occur 24/7 therefore Google isn’t able to crawl or always keep track.

 Effective Marketing Strategy a Necessity: